 This is wrong on several levels.
 First, this allows an accident to occur.
 Sure, they might have crashed anyway.
 But anticipating a crash instead of trying to prevent it is a form of causing a crash.
 Second, it can be Very dangerous to follow a drunk driver intentionally because when they crash, they frequently come to a complete stop very quickly.
 It is better to get a description of the vehicle, the license plate (only if it is safe to do so), and exit the freeway or pull over to call 911.

 These guys following the drunk are having too much fun.

 Following a drunk driver onto a bridge is risky.
 The bridge may become blocked up ahead.

-When the same guy keeps crossing the road you are on in front of you, it's time to take a different route!
+When the same guy keeps crossing the road you are on in front of you, it's time to call the cops and take a different route!

 What do you know?
 He hit something!

 Like we said, a drunk driver is liable to come to a complete stop VERY quickly!